 Rear-end collisions can occur in an instant.
 No driver is prepared for this type of crash since these accidents usually happen when waiting at a traffic light or at a stop sign.
-Due to a person’s inability to prepare for such a crash, they may sustain injuries as a result of whiplash, or other neck and head injuries.
+Due to a person’s inability to prepare for such a crash, they may sustain serious injuries to their back, neck, and/or head.

 Contact an Altoona rear-end collision lawyer today for help with collecting monetary damages.
 A knowledgeable car wreck attorney could review the circumstances of your claim and help you gather evidence to support your claim.
 Schedule a free consultation today to get started.

 How is the Rear-End Accident Defined by Pennsylvania Law?

 Rear-end accidents can occur due to any number of reasons, like distracted driving, driving too fast, and following too closely.
 These wrecks often occur in heavily congested areas.
 These collisions can also occur due to bad weather if there are wet or icy roadways that lead to less traction and requires more stopping distance to avoid striking the vehicle in front.